 4 Techniques to Control Heat on a Charcoal Grill

 Charcoal is notoriously difficult to control.
 That’s why you end up with your chicken burned on the outside, but still raw on the inside.
+This is why it is important to control heat on your charcoal grill.

 If you want your food grilled to perfection you need to control the temperature, so it’s hot enough to cook, but not to hot that it burns.